vivishno/learning-django-2825501/README.md

 ## Branches
 The branches are structured to correspond to the videos in the course.
 The naming convention is `CHAPTER#_MOVIE#`.
 As an example, the branch named `02_03` corresponds to the second chapter and the third video in that chapter.
 Some branches will have a beginning and an end state.
 These are marked with the letters `b` for "beginning" and `e` for "end".
 The `b` branch contains the code as it is at the beginning of the movie.
 The `e` branch contains the code as it is at the end of the movie.
 The `master` branch holds the final state of the code when in the course.

+## Running the App

+Before running the App, ensure the migrations are created and applied.
+To verify the migrations, use the following commands

+python manage.py showmigrations
+python manage.py makemigrations
+python manage.py migrate

+These commands ensure the necessary migration scripts are created in the migrations folder in the corresponding apps.
+This project has only one app wisdompets.

+To browse through the schema, use SQLiteBrowser.
+Once its downloaded and installed, use Open Database option to select the db.sqlite3 file from the wisdompets root project folder.

+Load the data into the tables using the management command thats created under the Adoptions app

+python manage.py load_pet_data

+Use the following command to create a super user for managing (Create/Update/Delete) the Pet/Vaccine data through the admin console python manage.py createsuperuser

+On windows, use python manage.py runserver
+On Linux/Mac, python3 manage.py runserver

+## Additional Useful Information and Commands

+Querying the database interactively using the Django shell.

+Run python manage.py shell to open up an interactive python shell

+from adoptions.models import Pet

+pets = Pet.objects.all() // this will return all the rows in the Pets table.
+Similar to findAll() in Spring Data JPA